Tourist dives to Titanic wreck to begin 2018

 Ellis says further missions are already planned for summer 2019.

-Blue Marble might face some competition.
+Blue Marble Private might face some competition.

 Los Angeles-based luxury concierge firm Bluefish is also taking reservations for Titanic expeditions for 2018/19, but has yet to confirm itinerary and price.